chreden/trview/README.md

 Key|Action
 ---|------
 Left click          | If a trigger square, will select the trigger.
-If not a trigger (or control is pressed) it will follow a portal, or go to the room below.
+If not a trigger (or `CTRL` is pressed) it will follow a portal, or go to the room below.
 Right click         | Goes to the room above, if one is present.

 ## Properties